An A-Z collection of everything that is quintessentially unique about Portland.

 squirrels: More wild residents are townsend's chipmunks, western gray, douglas, california ground and northern flying squirrels.

-srihahca lamps: Another popular hipster craft, empty srihahca bottles turned into chandelier-like lighting fixtures.
+srirahca lamps: Another popular hipster craft, empty srirahca bottles turned into chandelier-like lighting fixtures.

 street art: Every city has some street art, but Portland has a ton, due to it's punk, alternative, creative and artistic nature.